Modellfan/libopeninv-arduino/README.md

 # 📘 Parameter System Architecture for Embedded Devices (Arduino / STM32 Compatible)

+This is my own much more advanced but not code compatible with libopeninv approach

 ## 🧩 Overview
 This project defines a **lightweight and extensible parameter management system** for embedded devices such as Arduino and STM32.
 It provides a unified interface for **compile-time parameter handling**, allowing efficient data management, serialization, and communication between modules.